 The same study was then carried out on 60 pet cats, particularly investigating possible links between second-hand smoke and feline lymphoma, a cancer affecting white blood cells in cats.
 However, results are more complicated for cats.
 A cat can be from a smoke-free home yet still have high nicotine levels, because they are free-wandering animals and can potentially become exposed to second hand smoke by visiting outdoor smoking areas.

 Professor Knottenbelt the principal researcher on this Glasgow study, stated: “Our findings show that exposure to smoke in the home is having a direct impact on pets.
 It risks ongoing cell damage, increasing weight gain after castration and has previously been shown to increase the risk of certain cancers.”

 “We have already shown that dogs can take in significant amounts of smoke when living in a smoking household.
 Our current study in cats, shows that cats are even more affected.
 This may be due to the extensive self-grooming that cats do, as this would increase the amount of smoke taken in to the body.

 Passive smoking doesn’t only harm human health, it has recently been suggested that it also poses a potential danger to pets.
 Recent research carried out by a team at the University of Glasgow found that dogs, cats and small animals such as guinea pigs and birds could be just as much at risk from second-hand smoke as people.
 Other studies have shown similar findings.

-What can I do to reduce the impact on my pet if I smoke?
+How to reduce the impact of smoke on my pet?

 Good ventilation may help, as well as air purifiers and regular vacuuming of soft furnishings to lessen the amount of potentially dangerous particles and residue.
 Even if you maximise ventilation by opening windows or doors, smoke still spreads around your home.
 Almost 85% of tobacco smoke is invisible and toxic particles from smoke can build up on surfaces and clothes.